SergeyRock/nightscout-watcher/README.md

 ## Collaboration
 You are allways welcome to connect to this open source project by helping of any kind (e.g. testing, programming, spelling and etc.).
-Don`t be hesitating if you notice something that can help to improve this project.
+Don't be hesitating if you notice something that can help to improve this project.
 Just write me an issue.
 PS.
-I`m not a native english speaker.
-I`ll be gratefull if you paticipate in correction of [mistakes](https://github.com/SergeyRock/nightscout-watcher/issues).
+I'm not a native english speaker.
+I'll be gratefull if you paticipate in correction of [mistakes](https://github.com/SergeyRock/nightscout-watcher/issues).

 ## Prerequisites
 1. The main prerequisite is availability of your own [nightscout site](https://github.com/nightscout/cgm-remote-monitor).